How It Works

 Certificate Issuance and Revocation

 When the Let’s Encrypt CA receives the request, it verifies both signatures.
-If everything looks good, it issues a certificate for example.com with the public key from the CSR and returns it to the agent.
+If everything looks good, it issues a certificate for example.com with the public key from the CSR and returns it to the client.
 The CA will also submit the certificate to numerous public Certificate Transparency (CT) logs.
 See here for more details.

 Requesting a certificate for example.com